MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 I have a few use cases, if you've experienced this throw up some emojis:

 - You go onto a train, maybe it goes underground & no network is unavailable.
-So you can't view a website.
+Then maybe you'd just want to check the news or the next train times.
 - You're at home & someone on your local network eats all the bandwidth, so pages get slow.
 - Website you visited quite recently just goes down

 These are all problems we can mitigate against!
 -->

-# Where does this come from?
+# Why would you want to do this?

 Chuck up an emoji if the scenarios I'm pitching sound familiar!